Group Therapy vs. Individual Therapy

 Types of Individual Therapy

-The following are different types of individual therapies used to treat addiction:7
+The following are different and approaches types of individual therapies used to treat addiction:7

 - Cognitive behavioral therapy—Learning how to identify and change negative behaviors by developing coping skills.8

-- Contingency Management (CM)—Patients receive rewards as positive reinforcement when they remain abstinent.9
+- Contingency Management (CM)—Patients receive rewards as positive reinforcement when they remain abstinent.

 - Motivational Interviewing (MI)—Helps patients resolve ambivalence about their commitment to recovery.
-Patients gain increased intrinsic motivation to change their substance use behavior.10
+Patients gain increased intrinsic motivation to change their substance use behavior.9

 - Integrative or holistic therapy—Focuses on the whole person and uses therapeutic and lifestyle approaches for healing.
-These can include mindfulness, yoga, music and art therapy, and recreational therapies.11
+These can include mindfulness, yoga, music and art therapy, and recreational therapies.10

 Individual Therapy: Advantages and Disadvantages